scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 3) Run the simulation.
 This executes the following:

  a) Random percentiles :math:`p_i \in U[0,1]` are drawn `ndraws` times for each of the input variables.
- b) These percentiles are transformed into random values via the inverse cumulative density function of the target probability distribution.
+ b) These percentiles are transformed into random values via the inverse cumulative density function of the target probability distribution :math:`x_i = F^{-1}(p_i)`.
- c) If nonnumeric inputs are desired, the random numbers are converted to objects via a `nummap` dict.
+ c) If nonnumeric inputs are desired, the numbers are converted to objects via a `nummap` dict.
  d) `Case` objects are created and populated with the input values for each case.
  e) Each case is run by structuring the inputs values with the `preprocess` function, passing them to the `run` function, and collecting the output values with the `postprocess` function.
  f) The output values are collected into output variables and saved back to the sim.
 If the values are nonnumeric, a `valmap` dict assigning numbers to each unique value is automatically generated.